 Content, content, content and more content.
 But make sure your website content is not plagiarised or copied from other sites.
 Original and fresh.
 It must be real and something the public will enjoy reading.

-A well-coded website.
-All links must work and titles of the content relevant.
+A well-coded website that all linkst work and that titles of the content are relevant.

 Images must be small in byte size but clear and sharp.

-Your site MUST be phone friendly.
+Your website MUST be phone friendly.
 (This is something Google is really looking at)

 The list can go on and on but the most important thing is proper SEO is not cheap.
 The really successful SEO specialists aren't out there sending spammy emails to businesses telling them their website is poor ad they can put them on the front page.